Lulusidev/Lulusidev/README.md

 ### Hi there 👋
+my name is Luis Gabriel,I'm from Brazil and i'm a student of high school,and learning programming,Using python as main language,Soon I would be putting several repositories with my projects so that you who are reading this can see the level I am now besides maybe helping me to improve my project=)
 <!--
 **Lulusidev/Lulusidev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.